feiyunwill/EsenthelEngine/README.md

 THIRD PARTY LIBRARIES
 Esenthel Engine uses many third-party libraries located in "ThirdPartyLibs" folder, majority are completely free to use, except the following which have some requirements:
-Nvidia PhysX - it's free however it has some requirements, please read its license carefully.
 Fraunhofer FDK AAC Sound Codec - please read its license carefully, it uses patented technology, do not use the AAC sound codec unless you have a patent license.
 Thank you to all of the third-party library developers!